 Lepidus is a member of the second Roman triumvirate, along with Octavius Caesar and Antony.
 He is arguably the weakest of the trio, mostly because he has a conciliatory nature and always tries to make everyone friends.
 In actuality, he is blind to everyone’s passion and treachery.
 Lepidus has an earnest innocence, and does not play much of a role in the affairs of the other triumvirs, who have bigger stakes in winning battles than avoiding them.

-Lepidus, like Pompey, seems to be a generally good guy who suffers at the hands of the passionate and treacherous men that surround him.
-However, unlike Pompey (who is restrained by his honor), Lepidus suffers from being naïve and innocent – a little lamb in a pack of political wolves.
+Lepidus, like Pompey, seems to be a generally good guy who suffers at the hands of the passionate and treacherous men who surround him.
+However, unlike Pompey (who is restrained by his honor), Lepidus suffers from being naïve and innocent—a little lamb in a pack of political wolves.
 He earnestly believes the others have the common good in mind, whereas they’re really thinking of their own personal good.
-Thus, Lepidus’s own personal goodness becomes lethal, when combined with his inability to see the true natures of those around him.
+Thus, Lepidus’s own personal goodness becomes lethal when combined with his inability to see the true natures of those around him.